Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/20
+1. Studied the regular expressions, algorithm.
+It was SO beautiful!

 ## 11/16
 1. Today I am going to code up a neural network.
 Yesterday, I watched Ned do it with the Enron data set, and today, I am going to do one myself, and then I am going use my own dataset using musical chords.
 My neural network will be able to distinguish chords.
 I will create my own training and validation set and test it, then I will put the whole thing on github for the world to see and hire me.